 A shop vac and cyclone corral, plus a handy sanding station

-Whether your shop is Lilliputian or Brobdingnagian, it’s hard to overstate the importance of dust collection.
+Whether your shop is Lilliputian or Brobdingnagian, it’s hard to overstate the importance of dust control systems for wood shops.
 Airborne sawdust is hard on the lungs and (almost as tragically) can ruin that perfect finish.
-Sawdust lying on the floor or on machines isn’t much better; it can create a slip hazard, obscure small parts and tools, and trap moisture, which can cause rust on metal surfaces.
-Even if you have a dedicated dust collector, it is well worth investing in a good shop vac to connect to portable power tools and to do general clean-up.
+Dangerous dust lying on the floor or on machines isn’t much better; it can create a slip hazard, obscure small parts and tools, and trap moisture, which can cause rust on metal surfaces.
+Even if you have dedicated workshop dust collection, it is well worth investing in a good shop vac to connect to portable power tools and to do general clean-up.

-One of the best things you can do to get more out of your vac is to add an auxiliary cyclone separator.
+One of the best things you can do to get more out of your shop vac dust collection is to add an auxiliary cyclone separator.
 These small plastic units allow most of the debris to drop out of the airflow before it hits the filter.
 This means less time cleaning the filter and better overall vacuum performance.
-By building a dedicated cart, the vac and cyclone can move together around the shop.
-To get even more use out of my setup, I also included a small downdraft table allowing the cart to double as a sanding station.
+By building a dust collection cart, the vac and cyclone can move together around the shop.
+To get even more use out of my dust collector setup, I also included a small downdraft table allowing the cart to double as a sanding station.
 The onboard iVac outlet even turns the vac on automatically as soon as I trigger whatever tool I have plugged into it.

 Plywood, pocket screws, and few a fittings

 Tall 3/4" Baltic birch plywood panels attached with pocket screws make up a tower.
 At the top sits a square of pegboard to form a downdraft sanding table above the vacuum.
+Or you can use these WoodRiver Downdraft Panels.
 An upper front encloses the downdraft table, and the lower front keeps the shop vac in place.
 A few simple fittings connect the vacuum to a cyclone separator atop a five-gallon bucket contained on the open end of the base.
-This setup allows you to suck dust from the downdraft table, a tool’s dust port, or a handheld hose without stopping to swap.
+This saw dust collection system allows you to suck dust from the downdraft table, a tool’s dust port, or a handheld hose without stopping to swap.
 A sander platform next to the fittings also serves as a dust shroud for an iVac switch.
-And casters make the whole thing mobile.
+And since you can put casters on anything, you can make the whole thing mobile.

 Order of Work